 Customer data is regularly backed up according to the Flying Circus’ backup schedule.
 Restoration of past states may be performed by administrators on request.
 Additionally, a disaster recovery plan details failure scenarios, our preventative and recovery measures.

 Measures for separation ensure that data that is collected for separate purposes must be processed separately.

-To separate data from different customers the Flying Circus facilitates visualization: both virtual machines (to separate execution context) and SAN (to separate storage) ensure that customers can only access data belonging to them.
+To separate data from different customers the Flying Circus facilitates virtualization: both virtual machines (to separate execution context) and SAN (to separate storage) ensure that customers can only access data belonging to them.
 Within a single machine access to different files and processes is available using standard UNIX permissions.